 When to Visit Gangtok:

 Gangtok like Darjeeling almost follows similar trends in weather through the year.
 Although there are some differences in temperature and rainfall between the two places, the overall weather change takes place in tandem in both these two places.
 So a good season in Gangtok is also a good season in Darjeeling.
 And this is one main reason why most tourists combine a visit of Gangtok with Darjeeling.
-December to February can be extremely cold and hence it is not a preffered tourist time as lot of tourist spots are shut beacause of heavy snowfall.
-Monsoon (July- Mid September) is the period where rather one can spot continous rain and cloudy sky is the common sight.
+December to February can be extremely cold and hence it is not a preferred tourist time as lot of tourist spots are shut because of heavy snowfall.
+Monsoon (July- Mid September) is the period where rather one can spot continuous rain and cloudy sky is the common sight.
 Furthermore it’s the time when the region is more prone to landslides.
+If you’re planning to go to Gangtok, check out Sikkim Tourism

 How To Reach: